-- Completed a bachelor's degree, or will complete prior to beginning coursework in MATR - Official transcript - Students must have completed 50 hours of observation of a certified athletic trainer. - Students must request submit three (3) letters of recommendation.
+- Completed a bachelor's degree or will complete prior to beginning coursework in the Master of Athletic Training degree, or have been admitted on the 3+2 plan of study. - Official transcript - Students must have completed 50 hours of observation of an athletic trainer. - Students must request submit three (3) letters of recommendation.
 One letter must come from a faculty member/advisor, one must come from an athletic trainer who supervised the student during their observation experience, and one must come from a professional reference of the student's choice.
-All letters should address the student's potential for success as a graduate student and athletic trainer. - Students must have a minimum cumulative grade point average of 3.0. - Students must verify that they meet the Technical Standards of the UNI Athletic Training Program by uploading the signed Technical Standards form in ATCAS. - Criminal Background Check - Students must complete a SING criminal background check; details will be provided by the program - Note: A positive criminal background check may inhibit program admission.
-Final admission decisions will be made by the Athletic Training Program
+All letters should address the student's potential for success as a graduate student and athletic trainer. - Students must have a minimum cumulative grade point average of 2.75. - Students must verify that they meet the Technical Standards of the UNI Athletic Training Program by uploading the signed Technical Standards form in ATCAS. - For international students whose native language is not English, official TOEFL scores are required unless a baccalaureate degree was completed at a university or college where the primary language of instruction is English. - Criminal Background Check - Students must complete a criminal background check; details will be provided by the program.

-Director and the Athletic Training Coordinator of Clinical Education.
-Appeals of such decision can be made with the Kinesiology & Athletic Training Department Head.

-- Students should be aware that having a criminal history may inhibit athletic training certification and/or licensure. - A Personal Statement explaining why they want to be an athletic trainer, their career goals, and the attributes they possess that will make them a successful student and athletic trainer.
+- Note: A positive criminal background check may inhibit program admission.
+Final admission decisions will be made by the Athletic Training Program Director and the Athletic Training Coordinator of Clinical Education.
+Appeals of such decision can be made with the Kinesiology & Athletic Training Department Head. - Students should be aware that having a criminal history may inhibit athletic training certification and/or licensure. - A Personal Statement explaining why they want to be an athletic trainer, their career goals, and the attributes they possess that will make them a successful student and athletic trainer.